It seems ideal, doesn’t it? You set up a website, add a few affiliate links, and start earning the passive income you’ve always dreamed of.

 - How To Podcast: The Ultimate Guide to Podcasting

 These are good starting points.
 Creating digital products is a lot easier, since it just takes time and sometimes a little financial investment, but usually not more than a service fee or a one-time price for software.

 Once you have the product created and delivered to your initial buyers, it’s time to open up the affiliate network.

 The tech part is the easy thing here.

 With tools like Gumroad or Digital Product Delivery, you can easily set up affiliate program partners and allow them to collect commissions.

 Another great affiliate marketing tool is Everflow.
 Not only does it help you recruit affiliates, but you can also use it to:

 - manage and track performance, and optimize campaigns immediately based on data

 - project manage your campaigns and assign tasks

-After you selected a platform comes the tough part: finding partners that have an audience who is interested in what you have to sell.
+After you select a platform comes the tough part: finding partners that have an audience that is interested in what you have to sell.